wiley/.github/profile/README.md

 ---

-> *"Wiley champions those who see knowledge as a force for good."*
+> *"Unleash the power of science"*
 > — Our Mission

 Thank you for visiting our GitHub profile!
-Together, let’s unlock the future through knowledge.
+Together, let's unlock the future through knowledge.